-The following ginger ale mocktail recipes are vintage in origin and very easy to make.
-They come from the days of the old fashioned pharmacy soda fountain and call for ginger ale and natural fruit flavors.
-If you're hunting for fancy non-alcoholic beverages to serve at a special occasion or to enjoy as refreshing thirst quenchers, then you'll love these.
+These ginger ale mocktail recipes are vintage in origin and very easy to make.
+They originated in the days of the neighborhood soda fountain and call for ginger ale and all-natural fruit flavors.

 The Dispenser's Formulary or Soda Water Guide (1915)

-You will love the refreshingly fizzy taste of these non alcoholic ginger ale beverages that are perfect for serving to persons of any age on any occasion.
+These non alcoholic ginger ale drinks are perfect for serving to persons of any age on any occasion.

 Into a 6-ounce glass put 1 ounce grape juice; add a little cracked ice, and fill the glass with ginger ale; serve with two straws.
 "A splendid hot weather drink, easily and quickly made." —Alonzo Draine